satyam-umrao/demo_website/README.md

-# Desktop Only due to some errors
+# 📵Desktop Only due to some errors
 # Demo Website

 Welcome to the **Demo Website** repository!
 This is a simple static website created to showcase basic HTML, CSS, and JavaScript skills.